 But more often, willingness comes about when they accept that nothing else has worked and that there is nowhere else to go to get what they truly, deeply desire.
 Story 3 illustrates this principle.

 STORY 3: Joey’s relationship with his father has been a distant one for most of his life.
 Joey can’t work out how to fix things with his dad.
 He wants closeness with him.
 He wants a dad in his life.
-All of Joey’s attempts to fix things end up badly.
+All of Joey’s attempts to change things end up badly.
 Then when frustration sets in, Joey descends into alternately blaming and placating his dad.
 Of course, this has only made things worse.
 So much worse that Joey contemplates totally giving up trying.
 Yet and still, Joey desires a close, loving relationship with his dad.
 The therapist that Joey has been seeing has told him that a warmer relationship with his dad is possible.
 But it while it will take willingness on both their parts, the therapist suggests that, if Joey is willing, truly willing, he can make a start, firstly by cleaning up “his side of the street”.
 That would mean changing his attitude and his behavior toward his dad without expecting any reciprocity on his dad’s part.
-By changing himself, there is a chance, a real chance that Joey is able to set the stage for a positive change in their relationship.
+By changing himself, there is a chance, a real chance that Joey is able to lay the groundwork or a positive change in their relationship.
 The therapist states that he is happy to help, if Joey is willing to do his part.
 After some reflection, Joey says yes and they set to work.

 Willingness and how it comes about is a mystery in many ways.
 It can’t be forced.
 That’s why I say that it is a gift.
 And like other gifts, it comes to us unexpectedly when the time is right.

 And then there is this thought.
 Sometimes, when we aren’t quite there yet in the willingness department, it can be enough to simply be willing to be willing in order to set the stage for the real thing to make its appearance.

 “Nothing is impossible with a willing heart.”
 John Heywood